volatiletech/authboss/README.md

 **Recommended options:**
 - LogWriter: This is where authboss will log it's errors, as well as put status information on startup.
 - MountPath: If you are mounting the authboss paths behind a certain path like /auth
-- ViewsPath: If you plan to override any of authbosses views, usually it's better to make a directory for these.
+- ViewsPath: Views to override the default authboss views go here (default: ./)
 - Mailer: If you use any modules that make use of e-mails, this should be set.
-- EmailFrom: Same as Mailer.
+- EmailFrom: The e-mail address you send your authboss notifications from.
 - RootURL: This should be set if you use oauth2 or e-mails as it's required for generating URLs.
 - ErrorHandler/NotFoundHandler/BadRequestHandler: You should display something that makes sense for your app with these.